MARS: Modular Agent with Reflective Search for Automated AI Research: Introduction

 \section{Introduction}

 The integration of Large Language Models (LLMs) into software engineering has fundamentally transformed code generation, evolving from simple auto-completion to autonomous agents capable of resolving GitHub issues \cite{jimenez2023swe,yang2024swe} and generating functional scripts \citep{li2022competition,wang2024openhands,aide2025}.
 However, while current agents excel at general software maintenance tasks -- such as patching bugs or writing unit tests -- they face significant hurdles when applied to the domain of Automating AI Research~\citep{chan2024mle,tian2024scicode,wijk2024re,yamada2025ai,starace2025paperbench}.
-Unlike standard software development, where correctness is often binary and verification is computationally cheap, AI research is a probabilistic, resource-intensive endeavor.
+A critical bottleneck in this domain is the execution of complex machine learning engineering (MLE) tasks.
+Unlike standard software development, where correctness is often binary and verification is computationally cheap, MLE is a probabilistic, resource-intensive endeavor.
 It requires not only coding intelligence but also the strategic foresight to navigate a landscape defined by computationally expensive evaluations, opaque performance attribution, and high architectural complexity.

 Existing agentic frameworks, designed primarily for monolithic code generation, struggle to adapt to these constraints.
 First, they typically view problem-solving as a purely code-based challenge \citep{huang2023mlagentbench,aide2025,toledo2025ai}, ignoring the economic reality of research: model training and data processing consume vast computational resources.
 An agent that improves model accuracy by 0.1\% but increases training time from one hour to ten hours is often practically useless, yet standard search algorithms would prioritize it.
 Second, the monolithic and unstructured scripts often produced by previous LLM agents are fragile and ill-suited for the modular complexity required in research repositories, where data loading, model architecture, and training loops must interact seamlessly.
 Finally, research progress is iterative and opaque; when a new experiment yields better results, it is difficult to isolate the causal factor.
-Standard memory-based agents \citep{packer2023memgpt,shinn2023reflexion,xu2025mem,ouyang2025reasoningbank} lack the mechanism to solve this \textit{credit assignment problem}, often failing to learn effectively from past trials.
+Standard memory-based agents \citep{packer2023memgpt,shinn2023reflexion,xu2026mem,ouyang2025reasoningbank} lack the mechanism to solve this \textit{credit assignment problem}, often failing to learn effectively from past trials.